jmngandu/FREE-OPEN/README.md

 # Feel free to collaborate
-This is an open  source repository where you can learn how to contribute to open source by adding features or documentation
+This is an open-source repository where you can learn how to contribute to open-source by adding features or documentation

 # Contributing to Git Demo